Cecil Hoskins: After the merger with BHP

 In September 1936, it was announced that coke ovens would be built at Port Kembla, producing not only coke for the plant, but also the high calorific-value coke ovens gas needed to fuel its processes, and various coal tar and volatile byproducts.
 These new ovens went into operation in 1938, and, while the coal washery at Wongawill remained in operation, the ovens there closed immediately.
 The old ovens were recommissioned, during Second World War, to boost coke production, but were closed, in 1945, and demolished.

 By 1937, a global shortage of steel, encouraged BHP to raise more capital and to expand Port Kembla.
 A second and more-modern merchant mill, second blast furnace and third steel furnace were added, then a billet mill.
 The expansions effectively doubled the pre-merger capacity of the works.
 Also in 1937, BHP purchased the Bulli Colliery increasing the amount of prime coking coal available to Port Kembla's new coke ovens.

 The additional capacity would help replace the declining revenues from BHP's first business, its mine at Broken Hill.
-The expansion also came just in time, as the Port Kembla steelworks became a critical strategic industry for Australia during the World War II, much as the old Lithgow works had been during World War I.
+The expansion also came just in time, as the Port Kembla steelworks became a critical strategic industry for Australia during the Second World War, much as the old Lithgow works had been during the First World War.

 Unlike Lithgow, Port Kembla's coastal location made it vulnerable to an enemy attack from the sea, and local volunteers manned coastal batteries, searchlights and anti-aircraft guns that were deployed to protect it.
 A Japanese reconnaissance aeroplane flew over Port Kembla, in February 1943, and Japanese submarines sank ships off the coast, but the plant was not attacked.

 A shortage of shipping and the risk of enemy attacks on ore carriers, led to the wartime reopening of the old Hoskins' ore quarry at Cadia and its branch railway—together with other ore quarries in New South Wales, including another Hoskins quarry at Breadalbane—to keep Port Kembla's two blast furnaces working.
 Hoskins' knowledge of the old ore mines was put to use during this time.
 However, the old ore deposit at Coombing Park, near Carcoar, was not mined again, apparently showing that Hoskins was not one to forget an old dispute.